This post may contain affiliate links. I may receive a small commission, at no cost to you, if you make a purchase

 Let’s do the math on a hypothetical example of promoting a hotel in the USA.

-The average daily rate for booking a hotel in the USA is around $130.
+The average daily hotel booking rate in the USA is around $130.
 Imagine that your referral guest books a 2-night stay.

-The booking price would be $260 and Booking.com would receive a cut in the amount of $39 (provided that type of property falls under the 15% commission).
+The booking price would be $260, and Booking.com would receive a $39 cut (provided that the property type falls under the 15% commission).

-If you, on average, earned around $6 per booking, then you would need around 170 people to book accommodation on Booking.com through your links in order to make $1000 a month.
+If you earned around $10 per booking, you would need 100 people to book accommodation on Booking.com through your links to make $1000 a month.

 How to Make Money as a Booking.com Affiliate